kolaowalska/inf-onp/README.md

 Operators follow standard precedence rules, with unary operators having higher precedence than binary operators.

+__Input format__\
-Input Format: the program accepts multiple expressions (the number of them should be specified), with each line starting with either `INF:` or `ONP:`, followed by the expression.
+The program accepts multiple expressions (the number of them should be specified), with each line starting with either `INF:` or `ONP:`, followed by the expression.
 It does not handle non-standard characters in expressions.

 Example input:
 ```